 - If you file federal Form 1120-C, use the amount from line 25c.
 Note: If you were required to include in your calculation of FTI an IRC section 965(a) inclusion amount, the inclusion is already reflected in such line 25c amount.
 Tax Law §208.9(b)(23) requires that any IRC section 965(c) amount deducted when computing FTI must be added back to FTI.
 However, as the amount reported on line 1 is before the special deductions amount reported on federal Form 1120-C, no addition modification to FTI for any IRC section 965(c) deduction is required.
-Also, Tax Law §208.9(b)(24) requires that any IRC section 250(a)(1)(A) amount deducted (as reduced by IRC section 250(a)(2)) when computing FTI must be added back to FTI.
-However, as the amount reported on line 1 is before the special deductions amount reported on federal Form 1120-C, no addition modification to FTI for any IRC section 250(a)(1)(A) deduction is required.
-You are allowed the IRC section 250 deduction for the portion of the deduction computed under IRC section 250(a)(1)(B)(i), as reduced by IRC section 250(a)(2).
-This is done using a subtraction modification on Form CT-225. - If you are a member of a federal affiliated group that files a consolidated return, complete a pro forma 1120 reporting the FTI you would have been required to report on a separate federal tax return, and attach a copy of the federal consolidating workpaper indicating your separate taxable income before any elimination of intercorporate transactions included in the federal consolidated return. - If you are a federal S corporation filing federal Form 1120S but you have not made an election to be treated as a New York S corporation, you must determine the amount you would have had to report as FTI, before NOL and special deductions, were you not a federal S corporation.
+Also, Tax Law §§ 208.9(b)(24) and 208.9(b)(25) require that any IRC section 250(a)(1)(A) amount deducted (as reduced by IRC section 250(a)(2)) and any IRC section 250(a)(1)(B)(i) amount deducted (as reduced by IRC section 250(a)(2)) when computing FTI must be added back to FTI.
+However, as the amount reported on line 1 is before the special deductions amount reported on federal Form 1120-C, no addition modification to FTI for any IRC section 250(a)(1)(A) or 250(a)(1)(B)(i) deduction is required. - If you are a member of a federal affiliated group that files a consolidated return, complete a pro forma 1120 reporting the FTI you would have been required to report on a separate federal tax return, and attach a copy of the federal consolidating workpaper indicating your separate taxable income before any elimination of intercorporate transactions included in the federal consolidated return. - If you are a federal S corporation filing federal Form 1120S but you have not made an election to be treated as a New York S corporation, you must determine the amount you would have had to report as FTI, before NOL and special deductions, were you not a federal S corporation.
 Attach a separate sheet showing how you determined this amount.
-In general, the items on Form 1120 affected are:

-- dividends

-- interest

-- gross rents

-- gross royalties

-- capital gain net income

-- charitable contributions

-- IRC section 199 deduction

-- If you file Form 1120-F, use the amount from Section II, line 29.
-Mark an X in the box on Part 1, Section C, line 5.

-- If you are exempt from federal income tax but subject to New York State franchise tax, you must determine the amount you would have had to report as FTI, before NOL and special deductions, were you not exempt.
+In general, the items on Form 1120 affected are: - dividends - interest - gross rents - gross royalties - capital gain net income - charitable contributions - IRC section 199 deduction - If you file Form 1120-F, use the amount from Section II, line 29.
+Mark an X in the box on Part 1, Section C, line 5. - If you are exempt from federal income tax but subject to New York State franchise tax, you must determine the amount you would have had to report as FTI, before NOL and special deductions, were you not exempt.
 Attach a separate sheet showing how you determined the amount.

-- If you have an amount of excess inclusion as a result of having a residual interest in a real estate mortgage investment conduit (REMIC), you must properly reflect this income in FTI.

-- If you are a corporate stockholder in a tax-exempt DISC, all transactions between you and each such DISC must be eliminated from your receipts, expenses, assets, and liabilities.
+- If you have an amount of excess inclusion as a result of having a residual interest in a real estate mortgage investment conduit (REMIC), you must properly reflect this income in FTI. - If you are a corporate stockholder in a tax-exempt DISC, all transactions between you and each such DISC must be eliminated from your receipts, expenses, assets, and liabilities.
 Your ENI must not include the amount of the deemed distribution of current income, if any, that was included in your FTI.
 The tax-exempt DISC itself has no franchise tax filing requirement.